 Cats and dogs alike are mischievous when it comes to tinsel.
 To prove that point, consider the British Shorthair cat Viggo, he had a $896.95 tinsel ingestion claim, and fortunately the Trupanion policy paid $807.26

 Mistletoe is a decoration commonly used in doorways, entryways, and other open spaces.
 Nold weighs in on the way the toxic plant may affect your best friend.

 “The American mistletoe is commonly used as a Christmas decoration.
 Mistletoe contains glycoprotein lectins that inhibit protein synthesis leading to cell death, as well as phoratoxins and ligatoxin, which can act as cardiac depressants.
 The most common signs seen after the ingestion of mistletoe are vomiting, depression, diarrhea, and low blood pressure.
-Usually, signs are mild and self-limiting, thus serious poisonings (such as those resulting in death) with mistletoe is extremely rare.
+Also, usually, signs are mild and self-limiting, thus serious poisonings (such as those resulting in death) with mistletoe are extremely rare.
 If a large amount of mistletoe was recently ingested your veterinarian may recommend inducing vomiting.
 Otherwise, the main course of treatment is supportive care to avoid dehydration and electrolyte abnormalities.”

 Treatment for ingestion

 The truth about puppies, kittens, and plants

 While puppies and kittens are fun-loving and cute, they certainly have a way of getting into things they shouldn’t.
 Accidents happen, especially when it comes to little ones eating things.
 For instance, “puppies and kittens are 2.3 x more likely to incur a plant or animal ingestion claim than an adult and senior pets,” says Prescott.